 Variety is what makes meatballs so popular.
-The only sure thing from one recipe to another is the round shape.
+The only sure thing that unites one recipe to another is the signature round shape.
 You can change up the ground meat, vary the seasonings, add extra ingredients, and even cook the meatballs in different ways.
 You can serve them as appetizers, make spaghetti and meatballs, or even eat them on a sandwich.
 Here's a primer to learn exactly how to make meatballs that are always juicy and delicious.
 Then you can create your own signature homemade meatballs (or use one of our delicious recipes for inspiration).

-- Binders: Eggs, bread crumbs (fine dry or soft), crushed crackers, cooked rice, and/or shredded cheese help hold the ground meat together.
+- Binders: Eggs, bread crumbs (fine dry or soft), crushed crackers, cooked rice, and/or shredded cheese help hold homemade meatballs together.
 Plus, they lighten and flavor the meat mixture.
-Meatballs made with only ground meat tend to be harder to shape and more dense when cooked.
+Meatballs made with only ground meat tend to be harder to shape and denser when cooked.
 Binders also stretch the meat so you get more meatballs per pound.

 - Seasonings: Salt, black pepper, minced garlic, and dried or fresh herbs are traditional seasonings for meatballs.
-For herbs, consider 2 tablespoons to 1/4 cup snipped fresh basil or Italian parsley (the essential Italian meatball seasoning) or 2 teaspoons snipped fresh thyme, rosemary, or oregano per pound of ground meat.
-Or add 1 to 1-1/2 teaspoons dried Italian seasoning, oregano, or fennel seeds, crushed.
+For herbs, consider 2 tablespoons up to ¼ cup snipped fresh basil or Italian parsley (the essential Italian meatball seasoning) or 2 teaspoons snipped fresh thyme, rosemary, or oregano per pound of ground meat.
+Or add 1 to 1½ teaspoons dried Italian seasoning, oregano, or fennel seeds, crushed.
 A pinch of cayenne pepper adds heat.

 - Flavor Boosters: This is your chance to get creative.
-Some favorite additions include finely chopped onion, toasted pine nuts, chopped peanuts or cashews, dried currants, red wine, finely shredded lemon peel, grated Parmesan or Romano cheese, Worcestershire sauce, and frozen chopped spinach, thawed and well drained.
+Some favorite additions include finely chopped onion, toasted pine nuts, chopped peanuts or cashews, dried currants, red wine, finely shredded lemon peel, grated Parmesan or Romano, Worcestershire sauce, and spinach.
 Add just enough of these ingredients to flavor the meatballs without changing the consistency too much.

 In a large bowl stir together all of the ingredients except the ground meat.
 Stir in the ground meat and mix well until all of the ingredients are evenly distributed.

-Tip: Each square equals about 1 tablespoon of meat mixture.
-You can also use a small ice cream scoop or a tablespoon to portion the meat mixture directly from the bowl.
+Test Kitchen Tip: Each square equals about 1 tablespoon of meat mixture.
+You can also use a small ice cream or cookie scoop ($15, Target) or a tablespoon to portion the meat mixture directly from the bowl.

 - Bake: Preheat the oven to 400°F (unless otherwise directed in your recipe).
-Arrange meatballs in a 15x10-inch pan.
+Arrange meatballs on a baking pan ($10, Target).
 Bake, uncovered, about 15 minutes or until browned and cooked through (160°F).

-- Saute: Heat 1 to 2 tablespoons olive oil or cooking oil in a large skillet over medium heat.
+- Sauté: Heat 1 to 2 tablespoons olive oil or cooking oil in a large skillet ($35, Bed Bath & Beyond) over medium heat.
 Carefully add the meatballs and cook for 5 to 7 minutes or until browned and cooked through (160°F), turning occasionally.
 Drain off any fat.

 The color of cooked ground meat isn’t an indicator of whether it’s done.
-An easy way to make sure the meatballs are done is to insert an instant-read thermometer into a few of the meatballs.
+An easy way to make sure the meatballs are safe to eat (without overcooking) is to insert an instant-read thermometer ($15, Walmart) into a few of the meatballs.
 It should register 160°F.